 Students analyze, discuss and write about literature written by women in order to gain a greater understanding of and appreciation for the contributions of women to the field of literature.
 Emphasis is placed on the identification of themes, conventions and techniques of women writers across class and cultural boundaries.
-Prerequisite: SFCC only: Recommended minimum reading placement score: COMPASS 80, ASSET 40.
 (SCC, SFCC)